AftonLawver/SimpleCRUD/README.md

 ### Features in Progress
 - Update functionality on a row of data in the database.
 - Make it so the view updates automatically when the database is altered.
-- Client-side validation for the employee input.

 ### Bugs to fix
-- Screen scroll if content is out of view.
+- None at the moment.